 The archaeological remains at Tell-es-Sultan correspond to the biblical Jericho.
 This is undisputed by mainstream scholarship, whether conservative or liberal.

 John Garstang conducted excavations at Jericho from 1930 to 1936.
 He found a destruction layer corresponding to the termination of City IV, and dated it to ca. 1400 B.C.
 This worked out well for traditional biblical chronology.

 However, in the 1950's, Kathleen Kenyon conducted further excavations at Jericho and concluded that the destruction of Garstang's City IV should be dated ca. 1550 B.C., not ca. 1400 B.C.
 In fact, Kenyon found no evidence at all of occupation of Jericho ca. 1407 B.C.

 The following figure shows the chronology of Jericho held by nearly all modern archaeologists.
-The dashed line represents a periods when Jericho was merely a campsite, the solid lines indicate an unwalled town, and the rectangles indicate a walled city.
+The dashed line represents a period when Jericho was merely a campsite, the solid lines indicate an unwalled town, and the rectangles indicate a walled city.
 The letter 'A' points to 1407 B.C., the traditional biblical date for the destruction of Jericho by Joshua.